Primary

 The primary program is for children between the ages of 3 and 6 years.
 The classroom is carefully curated to meet and engage the needs of the primary child that possesses a once-in-a-lifetime ability to simply absorb information that Dr. Montessori coined as the “absorbent mind,” while helping them meet their innate and intense desire to make choices themselves.

-In the Primary classroom, the teacher is a caring and nurturing guide to the children, and offers individual lessons to each child using sequenced materials that are designed to increase their level of skill, concentration and independence.
+In the Primary classroom, the teacher is a caring and nurturing guide to the children who offer individual lessons to each child using sequenced materials that are designed to increase their level of skill, concentration, and independence.
 Once the child has received a presentation they are free to work with it any time they like.
-This mixed age class offers many wonderful benefits for students’ including socialization skills with various ages and learning at their own pace.
+This mixed-age class offers many wonderful benefits for students’ including socialization skills with various ages and learning at their own pace.
 Children remain in the same classroom until they transition into the Elementary classroom.
 When they are ready to transition they are independent thinkers with a love of learning.
-They are gracious, compassionate, poised, self confident and self assured.
+They are gracious, compassionate, poised, self-confident and self-assured.

 A day in the life of the Primary child

 The children are greeted at the main entrance of the school and invited to enter into their classrooms between 8:05-8:20.
 Once in the classroom, children hang up their jackets and bags and put on their slippers while enjoying a few minutes of morning socialization with classmates.
-At 8:20 the children start the day in their classrooms for a 3 hour uninterrupted work cycle, which ends at 11:20.
-During the morning work cycle the children work independently with materials they have been presented by the teacher.
-A healthy and nutritious snack brought from home is available to the children throughout the work cycle.
-This allows the children to eat their snack, at their convenience, when they are hungry.
+At 8:20 the children start the day in their classrooms for a 3-hour uninterrupted work cycle which ends at 11:20.
+During this work cycle, the children work independently with materials, receive independent lessons, and enjoy a healthy and nutritious snack brought from home which is available to the children throughout the work cycle.
+This allows the children to eat their snack at their convenience when they are hungry, rather than as a group at a predetermined time.
 At 11:20 the children who leave at noon transition to the outdoor environment to play and explore before they leave.
-The children who stay for the entirety of the school day begin to prepare for lunch in the classroom at 11:20, when they all enjoy their lunch together, as a group.
-By 1:00 the younger children prepare to enter the resting room for nap time while the “afternoon children” return to their their classroom for a 2 hour work cycle.
+The children who stay for the entirety of the school day begin to prepare for lunch in the classroom at 11:20 when they all enjoy their lunch together.
+By 1:00 the younger children prepare to enter the resting room for naptime while the “afternoon children” return to their classroom for a 2-hour work cycle.
 Children who do not stay for aftercare are dismissed at 3:15 pm.
-Those that stay for aftercare travel down the hall to the aftercare room.
+Those who remain for aftercare travel down the hall to the Aftercare Room.

 Our Curriculum